robren/old-pelican-based-blog/content/deploy-to-gke.md

 rr-blog-deploy   10.19.253.94   35.185.16.202   80:31741/TCP   52s

 ```
+In software engineering an often quoted aphorism is "Any problem can be solved
+with an additional level of abstraction".
+These abstractions come into play and are
+necessary in order to utilizing the full power of Kubernetes as an orchestrator for
+containers, e.g using replication controllers, having containers within multiple
+domains etc.

+The purpose of this experiment was just to get some experience using the gcloud
+CLI as well as kubectl and get o sense for how this compares to say docker
+machine for a simple container deployment.
+If we wanted multiple instances of
+our blog using plain docker we'd be using docker swarm so that too would pile
+on the new abstractions and indirections.

 After updating our DNS records, I use fastmail as my DNS provider,  to point
 robren.net to the External-IP